chansen1395/Rock-Paper-Scissors-9-22/README.md

 # Rock Paper Scissors

-#### This console application will ask the user for two different choices and paly a game of rock paper scissors.
+#### This console application will play a game of rock, paper, scissors in two player or computer mode.

 #### By Connor Hansen and Anna Clarke